 BOISE — An 89-year-old former Montpelier doctor who was charged with the September 2020 death of his wife has died in prison, officials confirmed.

-Robert Dwight Degnan was pronounced dead at the Idaho State Correctional Institution at 10:20 a.m. on Oct.
+Robert Dwight Degnan was pronounced dead at 10:20 a.m. on Oct.
 24, the Ada County Coroner’s Office told the Journal on Wednesday.

 An autopsy has been performed but the investigation is ongoing.
 According to the coroner’s office, the cause and manner of his death won’t be released until after ancillary testing is completed, which will likely take several weeks.

-According to a Tuesday Idaho Department of Correction news release, the IDOC and the Ada County Sheriff’s Office are investigating Degnan’s death.
+According to a Tuesday Idaho Department of Correction news release, the IDOC and the Ada County Sheriff’s Office are investigating a death that occurred on Oct.
+24 at the Idaho State Correctional Institution, though the release didn’t identify the deceased.

 There were no signs of foul play or self-inflicted wounds, according to the press release.